therounderhouse/scp8kslotter/readme.md

 * SCP-8333 —— Wishweavers by Zyn
 * SCP-8140 —— A Book of Kings by Tufto
 * SCP-8060 —— Toontown by ratking666
-* SCP-001 —— Touching Eternity by OriTiefling
+* SCP-001 Proposal —— Touching Eternity by OriTiefling
 * SCP-8003 —— The Life and Death of Vincent Bohart by DodoDevil
 * SCP-8889 —— The Wondrous Wedding of William Wallace Wettle by LizardWizard
 * SCP-8400 —— THE PYROCLASM PROTOCOL by Dino--Draws